ysaito2/blog/life_plan.markdown

 - sole purpose of the 10 years until 37 *should be to accumulate capital for future endeveours*
 - generate revenue of ~$1B that can be used to invest in ambitious endeavour
 - learn how to run/operate a business
+- project protect_jobs - implement the micro-finance system to give credit to people generating data (how to implement in manufactoring and other industries)

 &nbsp;